-- a) radio beacons for helicopter navigation, - b) two separate permanently installed maritime VHF radios with DSC, - c) two separate permanently installed aeromobile VHF radios, as well as portable aeromobile VHF radios, - d) one NAVTEX receiver.
+- a) two separate permanently installed maritime VHF radios with DSC, - b) radio beacons for helicopter navigation, - c) two separate permanently installed aeromobile VHF radios, as well as portable aeromobile VHF radios, - d) one NAVTEX receiver, alternatively other accepted arrangements for reception of maritime safety information (MSI=Maritime Safety Information).

-When selecting equipment as mentioned in the first subsection, evacuation and rescue equipment should be provided with the following equipment that is approved for such use:
+When selecting equipment as mentioned in the first subsection, evacuation and rescue equipment should be provided with the following equipment that is approved for such use in accordance with international and national standards:

-- a) lifeboats: one permanently installed VHF radio and one radar transponder (SART), - b) rafts: a necessary number of portable VHF radio sets and SART located so that they are easily accessible for bringing along in rafts, e.g. in escape chute containers, - c) man overboard boats (MOB boats): one permanently installed or portable VHF radio, suitable for use under the conditions that the MOB boat is intended to operate under, as well as SART so that it can be located and guided during search and rescue operations.
+- a) lifeboats; one permanently installed VHF radio and one RADAR-SART or AIS-SART, - b) rafts: a necessary number of portable VHF radio sets and RADAR-SART or AIS-SART located so that they are easily accessible for bringing along in rafts, e.g. in escape chute containers, - c) man overboard boats (MOB boats): watertight VHF that maintains communication under the conditions that the MOB boat is intended to operate under, and which does not prevent the crew from using both hands for manoeuvring the boat or to take part in rescue operations.
+A permanently installed VHF or an extra VHF.

 Protection as mentioned in the second subsection, means, inter alia, that the equipment shall be located in such a manner that communication is not disrupted.
 The two maritime VHF radios with DSC should be located in separate rooms so that they cannot be made inoperable by a single incident.
 This also applies to the permanently installed aeromobile radios.
-Radios in lifeboats or MOB boats should be designed and located so that they can be used at the same time as the boats are manoeuvred with the engine at maximum revolutions.
+VHF stations in lifeboats or MOB boats should be designed and located so that they can be used at the same time as the boats are manoeuvred with the engine at maximum revolutions.